Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(tab))
 -- > Cannot serialise table: excessively sparse array</code></pre>

-We can export a very sparse array with any number of nils as a JSON array with the parameter **allow_sparse = true**:
+We can export a very sparse array with any number of nils as a JSON array passing the parameter **allow_sparse = true**:
 <pre class="language-sluab"><code class="language-sluab">-- very sparse array as JSON array, with allow_sparse = true
 local tab = {}
 tab[15] = "value 15"